NeojungianTypology/NJTI-4/Test-EN.md

 ## Dichotomy indepence

-Individual differences in prefrontal level of dopamine is independent of: striatal dopamine d2 quantity, connectivity to frontopolar region of the brain, state-dependent connectivity to DMN and TPN.
+Individual differences in prefrontal level of dopamine and striatal dopamine transporter density is independent of: striatal dopamine d2 quantity, connectivity to frontopolar region of the brain, state-dependent connectivity to DMN and TPN.

 Individual differences in connectivity to frontopolar region of the brain is independent of: state-dependent connectivity to DMN and TPN, striatal dopamine d2 receptor quantity.

 Individual differences in state-dependent connectivity to DMN and TPN is independent of striatal dopamine d2 receptor quantity.

-From a neuroscientific perspective this should indicate that dichotomies should be uncorrelated.
+From a neuroscientific perspective this should indicate that the dichotomies should be uncorrelated.

 ## Experiment